AckerApple/ack-angular-fx/README.md

 ```

 # AoT Support
-Ahead of Time Support when JiT is too slow
+Ahead of Time Support because JiT is too slow

-Currently, only compiling an animation ts file into your project is supported.
+Currently, only compiling animations to a static Typescript file, is supported during AoT compiling (dynimic animations are NOT AoT friendly).
 Luckily, ack-angular-fx comes with a command line compiler.

-This limitation appears to be an @angular/compiler-cli issue as I cannot get dynamic animations to work, for AoT, for the life of me.
+> This "limitation" appears to be an @angular/compiler-cli requirement as I cannot get dynamic animations to work, for AoT, for the life of me.

-### Example Enable All Animations
+### Example Compile All Animations to One File

 Step 1 : Add the following to your package.json scripts
 ```javascript